 To keep muted and hidden, make sure you see a slash through the microphone and camera icons.

 3. Test Speaker and Microphone on the Computer.
-If the test doesn't start, no matter what is on the screen, you should be able to click on the audio menu and select Test Speaker & Microphone...
+Click on the audio menu and select Audio Settings

-4. Test Video.
+5. Test Video.
 You should see yourself if the camera is working.
-If not, make sure there is a camera icon in the lower left hand corner of your window.
+If not, make sure there is a camera icon in the lower left-hand corner of your window.
 If there is no camera, Zoom does not find any camera and you will have to check your camera connection.
-If there is a red slash, make sure the you are not hidden.
+If there is a red slash, click on start video to turn your camera on.

 If you need to switch to a different camera or edit video settings, you can access the Video Settings... menu here: